dporro/spaghetti/README.txt

 dipy: packaged from neurodebian
-vtk: packaged from neurodebian scikit-learn (just for MBKM): packaged from neurodebian
+vtk: packaged from neurodebian scikit-learn (just for MBKM): packaged from neurodebian pyside : Python bindings for the Qt cross-platform application and UI framework.
+Packaged from neurodebian

-Short title: Interactive tractography segmentation tool
+Short title: Tractome: Interactive tractography segmentation tool

-Spaghetti is a new interactive tool for human brain tractography segmentation.
+Tractome is a new interactive tool for human brain tractography segmentation.
 It supports neuroanatomists and medical doctors in their study of white matter anatomical structures from diffusion magnetic resonance imaging (dMRI) data.
 Unlike previous systems for tractography segmentation, this is a computer-assisted tool in which the user interacts with a summary of the tractography instead of the whole set